Law enforcement in India: Transport

-Unlike other countries, state police forces rely on SUVs.
-The Mahindra Legend Jeep had been the most common police car in India; other SUVs, such as the Maruti Gypsy, Mahindra Bolero, Tata Sumo, Tata Safari, Chevrolet Tavera and Toyota Qualis, are now used.
-SUVs are known for their capability in varied terrain.
+Unlike other countries, Indian state police forces rely on SUVs.
+The Mahindra Commander Jeep was the most used car by the police in India until some time ago.
+This jeep was practical for patrolling rural areas and had a large seating capacity.
+Now with the arrival of new generation SUVs they are being phased out.
+SUVs are known for their ability to handle a variety of terrain.
+Instead of the old Mahindra Jeep, the police are relying on the Mahindra Bolero.
+Most state police departments in India now use sport utility vehicles like the Mahindra Bolero, Tata Sumo, Maruti Gypsy, Tata Safari, Mahindra Scorpio, Mahindra Thar, etc. In cities, compact utility vehicles (compact SUVs) such as the Mahindra TUV300 and Ford EcoSport, etc. multi-purpose vehicles (MPVs) such as the Toyota Innova and Maruti Suzuki Ertiga, and sedans such as the Toyota Etios and Maruti Suzuki Swift Dzire are used.
+In some states, like Kerala, vehicles such as the Force Gurkha, the Isuzu DMax, the Mitsubishi Pajero, etc. are used for special purposes.

 Minivans are used by police in cities such as Delhi, Mumbai, Bangalore and Lucknow where the Chevrolet Tavera (Delhi, Kochi, Kozhikode and Thiruvananthapuram), Toyota Qualis (Mumbai, Delhi and Chennai) and Maruti Suzuki Ertiga (Bangalore, Lucknow and Pune) are extensively used.
 Although most cities use SUVs and minivans, Chennai has adopted sedans such as the Hyundai Accent; Kolkata has adopted the Tata Indigo.
-In Kerala cities such as Thiruvananthapuram, Kochi and Kozhikode, the Pink Patrol (to protect women) uses the Toyota Etios.
+In Kerala cities such as Thiruvananthapuram, Kochi and Kozhikode, the Pink Police Patrol (to protect women) uses the Toyota Etios, Maruti Suzuki Swift DZire, Volkswagen Vento and Police Control Room Units uses Mahindra TUV and new gen Mahindra Thar as first responding vehicle.
 Mumbai Police and Lucknow Police use Mahindra TUV for Pink Police.

-Depending upon the state, police vehicles may have revolving lights, strobes, or light bars.
+Depending upon the state, police vehicles may have revolving lights, strobes, or light bars and public announcement systems, surveillance cameras.
 A modernization drive has ensured that vehicles are equipped with two-way radios in communication with a central control room.
 Highway police vehicles generally have radar equipment, breath analyzers, and emergency first aid kits.
 For traffic regulation and city patrol, motorcycles are also used; most was the Indian version of the Royal Enfield Bullet, but the Bajaj Pulsar and TVS Apache are also used.